 Recreational water demand is projected to increase by 4.1 mgd (9.2 mgd in drought conditions) over the planning period.
 Recreational estimates include both IWUP and GWUP water users.
-Most Region II recreational permittees with an IWUP already have stringent permit conditions, limited allocations, restrictions on use of the Floridan aquifer, and encouragement to develop reuse or other alternative sources.
+Most Region II recreational permittees with an IWUP already have stringent permit conditions, limited allocations, restrictions on use of the Floridan aquifer, and encouragement to conserve water and develop reuse or other alternative sources.
 For recreational uses with IWUPs, about half of water use is from groundwater sources and half from surface or other waters.
 Of groundwater sources, over 80 percent is from the sand-and-gravel aquifer.
 Surface water sources, such as ponds for golf courses, may include complex water flow systems and co-mingling with reclaimed water.
-The source of GWUP recreational water supplies is generally assumed to be surficial or sand-and-gravel aquifer resources.
-However, further analysis is needed to more completely understand water sources and estimate the recreational water supply needs, particularly in coastal Region II.
+The source of GWUP recreational water supplies is needed to more completely understand water sources and estimate the recreational water supply needs, particularly in coastal areas of Region II.